rsvim/rsvim/DEVELOPMENT.md

   > Recommend using [bacon](https://github.com/Canop/bacon) to setup a background lint service, start with `bacon clippy`.

+## Testing

+To run the unit tests, please run with:

+1. Run with `RUST_LOG=debug cargo test`.

+   > It enables all the logs over `debug` level, and prints the logs.

+## Debugging

 To debug the code, please run with:

 1. Build the executable binary `rsvim` with `cargo build`.
 2. Run with `RUST_LOG=debug ./target/debug/rsvim`.

-   > It enables all the logs over debugging level, and dumps to the log file in the format `rsvim-YYYYMMDD-HHmmss-SSS.log`.
+   > It enables all the logs over `debug` level, and dumps to the log file in the format `rsvim-YYYYMMDD-HHmmss-SSS.log`.

 ## Documentation